NCAA Division I Football Bowl Subdivision: Realignment

 The FBS has experienced several realignments since its formation in 1978, with many teams changing conferences, dropping out of the FBS, or moving up from the FCS.
 In 1982, the size of the division was cut considerably, and the Southern Conference and the Ivy League were demoted to the FCS.
 In 1985, the Missouri Valley Conference stopped sponsoring football.
 In the 1980s and 1990s, several independents joined conferences, dropped football, or joined the FCS.
 In the 1996 NCAA conference realignment, the Southwest Conference dissolved, and four Texas teams from that conference joined with the Big 8 schools to form the Big 12 Conference.
 The Western Athletic Conference expanded to sixteen members, but half of the schools left in 1999 to form the Mountain West Conference.
 Conference USA (CUSA) formed from a merger of the Metro Conference and the Great Midwest Conference, two conferences which had not sponsored football.
 The Big West stopped sponsoring football after the 2000 season, and was essentially replaced by the Sun Belt Conference, which added former Big West members and began sponsoring football in 2001.
 In the mid-2000s, the Big East added former basketball-only member Connecticut, while Temple left the conference (before eventually returning in 2013).
 During another phase of realignment in 2005, three schools jumped from the Big East to the ACC.
 The Big East responded by adding schools from Conference USA.

 College football underwent another major conference realignment in the first half of the 2010s.
 Members of the Big East left the conference to join the Big 12 and ACC.
 The Big 12 lost members to the SEC, the Pac-12, and the Big Ten, while the Big Ten also gained one former ACC member.
-The remaining members of the Big East split into two conferences: the American Athletic Conference ("The American": since renamed the American Conference) and a new conference that assumed the Big East name but does not sponsor football.
+The remaining members of the Big East split into two conferences: the American Athletic Conference ("American": since renamed the American Conference) and a new conference that assumed the Big East name but does not sponsor football.
 The American added several schools from CUSA, but lost one school each to the ACC and Big Ten after its first season.
 In turn, CUSA added FCS schools and schools from the Sun Belt Conference.
 The Sun Belt Conference replenished its membership by adding FCS schools and schools from the Western Athletic Conference.
 The Mountain West lost schools to the Big 12, Pac-12, and the FBS independent ranks, and added several schools from the WAC.
 After several defections, leaving the conference with only two football-sponsoring schools remaining, the WAC dropped its sponsorship of football.